harishpillay/makemypi/README.md

 	- `echoip` (shows raspi's external IP address)
 	- `locip` (shows raspi's local IP address)
 	- `temp` (shows the CPU temperature)
+- Installs:
+   - `htop` (a better process viewer)
+   - `expect` (for automating terminal tasks)
+   - `screen` (terminal window multiplexer)
+   - `usbmount` (optional; automatically mounts/unmounts USB flash drives)
+   - `lynx` (optional; text web browser)
 - Sets the time zone
+- Configures wifi (if you want)
-- Changes the default password (if you desire)
+- Changes the default password (if you want)
-- Runs a script file with any custom commands as you please
+- Runs a one-time provisioning script with any custom commands as you please
 - Resizes the root filesystem to expand to the whole available size of the SD card

-I use my custom file to set up a few cron jobs and a simple web server for my own use.
-What do you use yours for?

 ## How it works

-It's nearly all automated.
-Just configure the script, insert an SD card, run the script, insert the SD card into your raspi, type something, and the script will finish the setup process for you.
+It's almost all automated.
+Just configure the script, insert an SD card, run the script, and follow the instructions.
+The terminal will bell when it needs your attention.